quoppy/quoppy.github.io/bits-and-bugs/content.md

 Companies like Google and Facebook have thousands of software engineers all around the world.

-We are slightly smaller, less than a hundred over 4 countries.
+Lucasfilm is slightly smaller, less than a hundred over 4 countries.

 In general, software enginners need logical thinking and problem-solving skills.
 An effective engineer can break a large problem down into smaller,